List of county routes in Suffolk County, New York (1–25): County Route 13

 CR 13 begins at NY 27A in Bay Shore.
 It heads northwest as the northbound one-way Fifth Avenue, part of a one-way couplet that includes the southbound-only North Clinton Avenue (CR 13A) one block to the west.
 They converge south of CR 57 (Howell's Road) itself located just south of NY 27.
 CR 13 moves over the main road and service roads of Sunrise Highway (NY 27), connecting to the highway by way of exit 43, a cloverleaf interchange.
 Continuing on, Fifth Avenue meets Brook Avenue, which leads to a shopping mall along Sunrise Highway before looping back to meet Third Avenue in Bay Shore.

 Past Brook Avenue, the route takes on a more northerly routing as it heads into North Bay Shore and connects to the Heckscher State Parkway at exit 42.
 Farther north, CR 13 passes by the Entenmann's bakery factory prior to crossing the Main Line of the Long Island Rail Road and intersecting CR 100 (Suffolk Avenue) in Brentwood.
 The route's run as Fifth Avenue ends just north of CR 100 at a junction with CR 7 (Wicks Road), which continues north from the intersection on the routing established by Fifth Avenue.
 CR 13, meanwhile, forks to the northwest as Crooked Hill Road.

 Not far from CR 7, the route serves both the Pilgrim State Psychiatric Center and Suffolk County Community College's Grant Campus and connects to the Sagtikos State Parkway at exit S2.
 Crooked Hill Road was originally southbound exit S1 on the Sagtikos Parkway.
 A traffic circle also existed at the southbound ramps to and from the parkway.
 When the nearby Long Island Expressway was constructed, the southbound off-ramp was eliminated, but the on-ramp was left intact.
-The reconstruction of the Long Island Expressway–Sagtikos Parkway interchange from 1988–1991 revived a southbound connection from the parkway to Crooked Hill Road via exit S1W.
+The reconstruction of the Long Island Expressway–Sagtikos Parkway interchange from 1988 to 1991 revived a southbound connection from the parkway to Crooked Hill Road via exit S1W.
 Today, and as always, Crooked Hill Road is also accessible from exit S2, which connect to roads within the grounds of the Pilgrim State Psychiatric Center, including unsigned CR 106 (Community College Drive).

 The route continues on, descending Crooked Hill to reach the Long Island Expressway and its service roads.
 It crosses under the highway between exits 52 and 53, but has no ramps to or from the main road.
 Instead, the only access is to the service roads that lead to the expressway westbound and from the expressway eastbound.
 North of the expressway, CR 13 begins to head in a more north–northeasterly direction that takes it on a largely parallel routing to that of nearby CR 4 (Commack Road).
 CR 13 ends when the two roads finally converge just south of the Long Island Motor Parkway (CR 67) in Commack.